Start with visibility, not replacement

 Day 1

-Read-only connectors to 14+ production-ready identity sources: Active Directory via LDAP, Entra ID via Microsoft Graph, AWS IAM, GCP IAM, Okta, Google Workspace, CrowdStrike, SailPoint, and more.
+Read-only connectors to 9+ supported identity sources: Active Directory via LDAP, Entra ID via Microsoft Graph, AWS IAM, GCP IAM, Okta, Google Workspace, CrowdStrike, SailPoint, and more.
 No agents.
 No write permissions.
-Connector health verified before any data is processed.
+Connector health is verified before any data is processed.

 Day 1–2